Oswald Spengler: The Decline of the West (1918)

-Spengler enumerates nine Cultures: Ancient Egyptian, Babylonian, Indian, Chinese, Greco-Roman or 'Apollonian', 'Magian' (including Zoroastrianism, Judaism and early Byzantine Christianity and Islam), Mexican, Western or 'Faustian', and Russian.
+Spengler enumerates nine high Cultures: Ancient Egyptian, Babylonian, Indian, Chinese, Greco-Roman or "Apollonian", "Magian" (including Zoroastrianism, Judaism, and early Byzantine Christianity and Islam), Mexican, Western or "Faustian", and Russian.
 They interacted with each other in time and space but were distinctive due to 'internal' attributes.
 According to Spengler, "Cultures are organisms, and world-history is their collective biography."

-'Mankind'… has no aim, no idea, no plan, any more than the family of butterflies or orchids.
-'Mankind' is a zoological expression, or an empty word. … I see, in place of that empty figment of one linear history which can only be kept up by shutting one’s eyes to the overwhelming multitude of the facts, the drama of a number of mighty Cultures, each springing with primitive strength from the soil of a mother region to which it remains firmly bound throughout its whole life-cycle; each stamping its material, its mankind, in its own image; each having its own idea, its own passions, its own life, will and feeling, its own death.
+'Mankind' ... has no aim, no idea, no plan, any more than the family of butterflies or orchids.
+'Mankind' is a zoological expression, or an empty word. … I see, in place of that empty figment of one linear history which can only be kept up by shutting one's eyes to the overwhelming multitude of the facts, the drama of a number of mighty Cultures, each springing with primitive strength from the soil of a mother region to which it remains firmly bound throughout its whole life-cycle; each stamping its material, its mankind, in its own image; each having its own idea, its own passions, its own life, will and feeling, its own death.

-Spengler also compares the evolution of Cultures to the different ages of human life, "Every Culture passes through the age-phases of the individual man.
-Each has its childhood, youth, manhood and old age."
-When a Culture enters its late stage, Spengler argues, it becomes a 'Civilization' (Zivilisation), a petrified body characterized in the modern age by technology, imperialism, and mass society, which he expected to fossilize and decline from the 2000s onward.
-The first-millennium Near East was, in his view, not a transition between Classical Antiquity, Western Christianity, and Islam, but rather an emerging new Culture he named 'Magian (Zoroastrian priest)', explaining messianic Judaism, early Christianity, Gnosticism, Mandaeism, Zoroastrianism, and Islam as different expressions of a single Culture sharing a unique worldview.
+Spengler compares the evolution of cultures to the different ages of human life by stating, "Every Culture passes through the age-phases of the individual man.
+Each has its childhood, youth, manhood and old age", and argues that when a Culture enters its late stage, it becomes a civilization (Zivilisation), a petrified body characterized in the modern age by technology, imperialism, and mass society, which he expected to fossilize and decline from the 2000s onward.
+The first-millennium Near East was in his view not a transition between Classical Antiquity, Western Christianity, and Islam, but rather an emerging new Culture he named "Magian (Zoroastrian priest)", explaining messianic Judaism, early Christianity, Gnosticism, Mandaeism, Zoroastrianism, and Islam as different expressions of a single Culture sharing a unique worldview.
+Spengler termed his method of describing the evolution of High Cultures "destiny-thinking," which he contrasted with "causality-thinking", saying in The Decline of the West that "the Civilization is the inevitable destiny of the Culture".

 The great historian of antiquity Eduard Meyer thought highly of Spengler, although he also had some criticisms of him.
 Spengler's obscurity, intuitiveness, and mysticism were easy targets, especially for the positivists and neo-Kantians who rejected the possibility that there was meaning in world history.
 The critic and aesthete Count Harry Kessler thought him unoriginal and rather inane, especially in regard to his opinion on Nietzsche.
-Philosopher Ludwig Wittgenstein, however, shared Spengler's cultural pessimism.
+Philosopher Ludwig Wittgenstein, shared Spengler's cultural pessimism.
 Spengler's work became an important foundation for social cycle theory.